apocalyptech/bl3-cli-saveedit/README.md

 The rest of the savegame format was gleaned from 13xforever/Ilya's `gvas-converter` project: https://github.com/13xforever/gvas-converter

+Many thanks also to Baysix, who endured an awful lot of basic questions about pulling apart item serial numbers.
+Without their help, we wouldn't have item level editing (or nice item names in the output)!

 # License

 All code in this project is licensed under the